This is us

 Photo: Matej Povše

-Investigative journalism reaches beyond surface‑level stories, gives meaning to complex numbers and data, and keeps watch over those in positions of power.
+Investigative journalism reaches beyond superficial stories, making sense of complex numbers and data, and is vigilant of people in positions of power.

 antun@ostro.si